shikokuchuo/mirai/README.md

 #> < mirai >
 #>  - $data for evaluated result
 ```

+Above, all named objects are passed through to the mirai.

 The ‘mirai’ yields an ‘unresolved’ logical NA value whilst the async
 operation is ongoing.